rajsbhatia/SheetToSpotify/README.md

 `sudo apt-get install python2.7`

+TODO: continue working on installation

-## Deployment
+## Running Program

-commands and input, format of sheet
+TODO: commands and input, format of sheet

 ## Built With